-Cisco TelePresence Portfolio for On-premises Teleconferencing Ecosystems
+Cisco TelePresence Products for On-premises Teleconferencing Environments

-Cisco's Unity Connection, an extension of Cisco Unified CM, is a converged voicemail solution that promotes teamwork by providing a variety of options for accessing voice messages within a framework that is simple to deploy and manage.
-Unity Connection allows you to access and manage voicemail messages from your Exchange inbox, browser, Jabber, a Cisco Unified IP Phone, a smartphone, or a tablet.
-Cisco Unity Connection also offers advanced voice-recognition features for hands-free management and extensive Automated Attendant functions such as intelligent routing for inbound calls and custom call-screening and message-notification options.
-The Cisco Unity Connection system runs as a fully virtualized system that can be hosted on a Business Edition 6000 server or a Cisco Services Ready Engine 910 router service module and can support up to 20,000 voice mailboxes on each server.
+Cisco's Unity Connection, an extension of Cisco Unified CM, is a converged voicemail solution that promotes collaboration by providing a variety of alternatives for retrieving calls and messages within a framework that is simple to deploy and administer.
+Cisco Unity Connection allows you to access and manage your voicemail messages from your Exchange inbox, browser, Cisco Jabber, a Cisco Unified VoIP Phone, a smartphone, or an iPad or tablet.
+Unity Connection also provides sophisticated speech-recognition features for hands and eyes free operation and powerful Automated Attendant capabilities that include smart routing for inbound phone calls and custom call-filtering and message-alert options.
+The Unity Connection system operates as a virtual machine that can be hosted on a BE6000 server or a Cisco SRE 910 router service module and can support up to 20,000 mailboxes on each server.

 Unified Contact Center

-Mobile Connect, popularly referred to as Single Number Reach (SNR), allows users to be reached via one number that rings at the same time on their Cisco desktop VoIP Phone and their mobile phone.
-Users can transfer active calls between their Cisco IP phone and their mobile phone seamlessly.
-Unanswered calls can be transferred to a Cisco Unity or Cisco Unity Connection voicemail account.
-Users can create personal access lists that determine which calls are directed to different endpoints.
+Mobile Connect, commonly referred to as Single Number Reach, makes it possible for users to be reached via one phone number that rings simultaneously on their Cisco IP Phone and their cell phone.
+Users can transfer live conversations between their Cisco IP phone and their smartphone seamlessly.
+Calls that are not answered can be redirected to a Cisco Unity or Unity Connection voicemail account.
+Users can create their own access lists that specify which calls get directed to different endpoints.

-Cisco Prime Collaboration Provisioning
+Prime Collaboration Provisioning

 Cisco Communications Gateways